Thug-Lyfe/blockchain/README.md

 ## Demonstration

 #### Relevant Scripts:

 <p align="center"><img src="https://github.com/Thug-Lyfe/blockchain/blob/master/shotsForAss/3.PNG"alt="arch diagram" width="100%" height="100%" border="10"></p>

-Both of the script highlighted with yellow in the above picture are bash scripts, and as such much be executed on a *NIX platform of some decription.
+Both of the script highlighted with yellow in the above picture are bash scripts, and as such must be executed on a UNIX platform of some decription (tested on Linux mint 18.00 sarah (fork of ubuntu 16.04) in a standard bash shell).

 After you clone our repository from github, all you need to do is navigate to the cloned folder, and type the following: